threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 We can see in the first section (`trusted_proxies static`) that we set a range of IP addresses as trusted proxy addresses.
 These include the possible source addresses for gateway traffic, which we mark as trusted for compatibility with some Nextcloud features.

-After the global config at the top, the line `{$DOMAIN}:{$PORT}` defines the port Caddy will listen on and the domain we are using for our site.
+After the global config at the top, the line `{$DOMAIN}:{$PORT}` defines the port that Caddy will listen to and the domain that we are using for our site.
 This is important, because in the case that port `443` is specified, Caddy will handle SSL certificates automatically.

 The following blocks define behavior for different URL paths that users might try to access.

-First is `/aio*`, and this is how we place the AIO management app in a "subfolder" of our main domain.
+To beging, we have `/aio*`.
+This is how we place the AIO management app in a "subfolder" of our main domain.
 To accomplish that we need a few rules that rewrite the contents of the returned pages to correct the links.
-We also add some text replacements here to accomplish the enhancements mentioned earlier, like auto filling the domain entry field.
+We also add some text replacements here to accomplish the enhancements mentioned earlier, like automatically filling the domain entry field.

 With the `reverse_proxy` line, we specify that requests to all URLs starting with `/aio` should be sent to the web server running on port `8000` of `localhost`.
 That's the port where the AIO server is listening, as we'll see below.
 There's also a couple of header rewrite rules here that correct the links for any redirects the AIO site makes.

 The `redir` line is needed to support a feature where users open the AIO interface from within Nextcloud.
 This redirects the original request to the correct equivalent within the `/aio` "subfolder".

-Then there's a second `reverse_proxy` line, which is the catch all for any traffic that didn't get intercepted earlier.
+Then there's a second `reverse_proxy` line, which is the catch-all for any traffic that didn't get intercepted earlier.
 This handles the actual Nextcloud app and sends the traffic to its separate server running on port `11000`.

 The section starting with `handle_errors` ensures that the user will receive an understandable error message when trying to access the Nextcloud deployment before it has fully started up.